 Owner and director of Intelligence By Design New Zealand and Australia.
+Daniel is currently living in Chinchilla with his wife and son where Intelligence By Design is based.
 Daniel has a New Zealand Certificate in Engineering focusing on Micro Processor systems.
 14 years experience for TASC Systems LTD designing, servicing and installing control systems for fruit handling equipment both in New Zealand and around the world.
 Contracted to assist in the ISO-9001 and CE accreditation of a medical cleaning device for 12 months.
 Has also developed Microsoft Windows applications.
 He has 20+ years experience in sound engineering for Churches in both countries.
 He is currently doing web design and sound engineering in Chinchilla Australia.

 Speaker Delay on FOH

 I have seen a few questions on the need to delay the front of house speakers in a setup of recent times on some of the Facebook forums I'm on so I thought I would put together a discussion about when and when not to use delay in front of house.